-A barrier can be reinforced concrete or equivalent, low-carbon steel plate, or other suitable material.
-It shall be structurally designed to withstand the forces resulting from pressure release, possible flame impingement, and flying parts or debris.
+A barrier may be reinforced concrete or equivalent, low-carbon steel plate, or other suitable material.
+It shall be structurally designed to withstand the impact of projected parts or debris, jet of liquid, and possible flame impingement.
 The barrier should be dimensioned to protect personnel involved in the pump operation, in maintenance on adjacent equipment, or individuals working in or passing through what would be the pump hazard area.
 The barrier shall not be installed too close to the pumps or in a fashion that restricts air circulation around the pump or that concentrates leaking oxygen.
-Its design shall also allow non-operating pump inspection including rotation check and maintenance.
+Its design shall also allow nonoperating pump inspection including rotation check and maintenance.
 For "pit-mounted" or coldbox mounted cold ends, the containment enclosure can be considered the cold-end barrier; however, the warm end should be reviewed (see 6.1.1).